gooderfreed/arena_c/README.md

 ## Features

-*   **Header-Only & Portable:** Easy to integrate by including a single header.
-Continuously tested on Linux, macOS, Windows, x86_64, x86_32, and ARM64.
+*   **Extreme Portability:** Header-only and continuously tested on a vast matrix of platforms, including Linux, macOS, and Windows; x86_64, x86_32, ARM64, and ARM32 architectures; and both **Little Endian and Big Endian** byte orders.

 *   **Flexible Arena Creation:**
     *   **Static Arena:** Use pre-allocated memory (stack, global buffer).